A Multi-Agent Conversational Bandit Approach to Online Evaluation and Selection of User-Aligned LLM Responses: Performance Analysis

-\begin{remark} Condition~\ref{cond:key-term-richness} is crucial for ensuring the comprehensive distribution of key terms across the feature space, which can facilitate effective uncertainty minimization for each local agent.
-This condition is easily met if the key term set \(\mathcal{K}\) includes an orthonormal basis of \(\RR^d\).
-Condition~\ref{cond:key-term-richness} enables us to sidestep the \emph{G-optimal design} procedure, typically employed in traditional elimination-based algorithms to minimize maximum prediction variance, as described in \cite{lattimore-2020-bandit-algorithms}.
+\begin{remark} Condition~\ref{cond:key-term-richness} ensures key terms in \(\mathcal{K}\) are well-distributed across the feature space, enabling effective uncertainty reduction for each agent.
+This is satisfied if \(\mathcal{K}\) contains an orthonormal basis of \(\RR^d\).
+It allows for bypassing the \emph{G-optimal design} used in traditional elimination-based algorithms to minimize prediction variance. \end{remark}